awsdocs/amazon-ecs-developer-guide/doc_source/service-quotas.md

-# Amazon ECS Service Quotas<a name="service-quotas"></a>
+# Amazon ECS service quotas<a name="service-quotas"></a>

-The following table provides the default service quotas, also referred to as limits, for Amazon ECS for an AWS account which can be changed\.
-For more information on the service limits for other AWS services that you can use with Amazon ECS, such as Elastic Load Balancing and Auto Scaling, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.
+The following table provides the default service quotas, also referred to as limits, for Amazon ECS for an AWS account\.
+For more information on the service quotas for other AWS services that you can use with Amazon ECS, such as Elastic Load Balancing and Auto Scaling, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

+## Adjustable service quotas<a name="service-quotas-adjustable"></a>

+The following service quotas are adjustable\.

-To request a quota increase, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
+To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.

 ****